needle-mirror/com.unity.entities/Documentation~/components-nativecontainers.md

 # Native container component support

-The [Collections package](https://docs.unity3d.com/Packages/com.unity.collections@latest) provide container types such as `NativeList` and `NativeHashMap`, plus unsafe containers such as `UnsafeList`.
+The [Collections package](https://docs.unity3d.com/Packages/com.unity.collections@latest) provides [native container](xref:JobSystemNativeContainer) types such as `NativeList` and `NativeHashMap`, plus unsafe containers such as `UnsafeList`.
 You can use these container types in components.

 Both native and unsafe containers are value types rather than reference types.
 The key differences between `Unsafe` containers and `Native` containers are: